Workflow & Statuses

 • Done

-These status updates can be made at both the Epic and Feature level.
 To give an item a new status, just click on its status field and select one from the dropdown.

 Next up: Learn how to define Status Automation Rules.